oblinger/HookAnchorApp/Misc/Info.md

   (and the customer's bucket dollars are increased by  75% of that excess payment)
 - Customer can 'buy the bucket' or 'by the bucket's core' either of these cause all or some pkgs to be 'free' after that
-# TODO Optomizing front end speed
+# TODO Optimizing front end speed
 ### Tools
 - google Page speed
 - yslow